Justin Bartha: Career

 Bartha starred as Max in the Broadway revival of the play Lend Me a Tenor by Ken Ludwig.
 He performed alongside Tony Shalhoub, Anthony LaPaglia, Brooke Adams, and Jan Maxwell.
 A farcical comedy, it was directed by Stanley Tucci and started previews at the Music Box Theatre on March 11, 2010, with the official opening date on April 4, 2010.
 It was nominated for a Tony award for best revival of a play.
 In 2011, Bartha signed on to star in the premiere of Zach Braff's play All New People at Second Stage Theatre.
 All New People began June 28 and ran through mid-August.
 Anna Camp, David Wilson Barnes and Krysten Ritter co-starred in this production under the direction of Peter DuBois.
 In February 2012, Bartha signed on to co-star on the NBC comedy pilot The New Normal.
 On May 7, 2012, NBC ordered the project to series.
 The show was centered around a gay couple (played by Bartha and Andrew Rannells) and the surrogate mother (Georgia King) they selected to bear their child.
-It premiered on September 11, 2012, but was officially cancelled the next year on May 10, 2013.
+It premiered on September 11, 2012, but was officially canceled the next year on May 10, 2013.

 In 2014, Bartha starred in another of Jesse Eisenberg's plays, A Little Part of All Of Us, alongside Eisenberg, for Playing On Air, a non-profit organization that "records short plays [for public radio and podcast] written by top playwrights and performed by outstanding actors."

 Bartha has worked with the Matrix Theatre Company, guest directing their Teen Company in Are You Passing?, a play on the state of education in Detroit.

 In 2018, Bartha co-starred as Colin Morrello in the first two seasons of the critically acclaimed CBS all-access drama, The Good Fight.
-In 2021, Bartha signed on to play Robert Morgenthau in the second season of the critically acclaimed EPIX hit drama, Godfather Of Harlem and co-starred opposite Jason Momoa in the Netflix movie Sweet Girl.
+In 2021, Bartha signed on to play Robert Morgenthau in the second season of the critically acclaimed EPIX hit drama, Godfather of Harlem and co-starred opposite Jason Momoa in the Netflix movie Sweet Girl.
 In 2022, Bartha starred in the controversial and critically acclaimed standalone episode in the third season of Atlanta called, The Big Payback.
 Bartha plays a man named Marshall Johnson who finds out he must pay slavery reparations.